Updated Mar 27, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics aggregates open-text feedback so you can see this theme at a glance.
 It shows sentiment over time and by segment (age, mode, disability, CAH subject group), lets you drill from provider to school and cohort, and generates concise anonymised summaries for programme and operations teams.
-Like-for-like comparisons across subject groupings and demographics help you spot where organisation practices diverge, and export-ready outputs make it straightforward to brief timetabling, exams and student comms teams on priorities and progress.
+Like-for-like comparisons across subject groupings and demographics help you spot where organisation practices diverge, and export-ready outputs make it straightforward to brief timetabling, exams, and student communications teams on priorities and progress.

 Request a walkthrough

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 © Student Voice Systems Limited, All rights reserved.